jackofnotrades/cbtools/README.md

 ### Format-specific Conditional Requirements

-These are _only_ required to process archives of these relevant format.
+These are _only_ required to process archives of the relevant format.

 - **cba**:    unace
 - **cbr**:    unrar(-free)